Azure/kubernetes-hackfest/labs/paas/otomi/3_create_team/README.md

 6. Click on `Submit`

-7. Click on `Deploy Changed` (this will become active after a change has been submitted)
+7. Click on `Deploy Changes` (this will become active after a change has been submitted)

-8. Select your team in teh top bar
+8. Select your team in the top bar

 9. See that in the left bar, the team section appears